-Uncertainties related with assumptions and estimates of significant risks that may result in material adjustments in the financial year ended 31 December 2024 shall be appeared in the following notes:
+Uncertainties related with assumptions and estimates of significant risks that may result in material adjustments in the financial period ended on 31 December 2023 shall be appeared in the following notes:

 - Impairment of financial instruments: An assessment of whether there has been a significant increase in credit risk on financial assets since the initial recognition, considering the impact of future information upon measuring the expected credit losses.
 (Note.
 18) - Fair value of financial investments through the other comprehensive income list. - Determination of the fair value of financial instruments: using unobservable inputs upon measuring. - Measurement of defined benefit liabilities: Key actuarial assumptions. - Income taxes